leo-capvano/cheshirecat-ai-core/V2_DEV_NOTES.md

 - If you are calling the cat machine-to-machine, use `CCAT_API_KEY`, for both http and ws.
 Websocket in a machine-to-machine settings supports headers, so you can follow the same schema (query parameter `?token=` is not supported anymore).
 TODO: still active just for dev v2
 - If you are calling the cat form an unsecure client (a browser), use *only* jwt auth.
 - You need to authenticate also to see `/docs` and there is a little form to do it in the page
 - it is now possible to have `@endpoint` with custom resource and permissions.
-They can be defined on the endpoint and must be matched by user permissions (which can be assigned via AuthHandler)
+They can be defined on the endpoint and must be matched by user permissions (which can be assigned via Auth handler)
 - A new installation by default only recognizes one superuser with full permissions, with name `admin` and pass `admin`.
 To change these credentials use env variable `CCAT_ADMIN_CREDENTIALS` in this format:
   ```bash
     CCAT_ADMIN_CREDENTIALS=username:password
   ```
+- Auth handlers can be added by plugins by subclassing `BaseAuth` and registering it via hook `factory_allowed_auth_handlers`.
-- default AuthHandler will not be active if other custom auth handlers are present
+- default Auth handler will not be active if other custom auth handlers are present
 - if more than one custom auth handler is defined, they will be executed in sequence, and if one allows the request, access is granted.
 It's your responsibility to make sure only the desired auth handler(s) are active (they are also listed from endpoint `GET /status` for an easy check)
-- Utilities to add and edit users have been eradicated from the framework, due to many complications, niche requests from community, and the half baked solution that resulted in v1.
-Now AuthHandlers can manage users fully on their own.
+- Utilities to add and edit users have been eradicated from the framework, due to many complications, numerous niche requests from community, and the half baked solution that resulted in v1.
+Now Auth handlers can manage users fully on their own, core will ony deal with the `User` object as outputted by the handler.
 Support for SSO is rolling out!

 ## MCP support